JimChandler-Spatial/TGC-Juniors/index.md

 **Junior Membership**
 1. [**Application form for Junior Membership**]
 2. [**Junior Member Training Record**]( )- To be held by Junior Member until completely signed off by Instructor(s).
 Then copy held by Club.

+**Scholarships**
+The TGC operates a scholarship scheme to support some of the flying costs for Junior Members.
+These scholarships are run on an annual basis, require a day per month to support club activities and are not automatically awarded.
+1. [**Scholarship details**]- further details re.
+Scholarships
+2. [**Scholarship Application Form**]

+**Safeguarding concerns**